 4. Selection Criteria

-Selection Criteria will follow the same standards outlined in the General Collection Development Policy with the following additions:
+Selection Criteria will follow the same standards outlined in the General Collection Development Protocol with the following additions:

 - Preference will be given to titles in English or with English subtitles unless specified by faculty.